NREL/T3CO/docs/installation.md

 git checkout t3co-2.0
 ```

 [GitHub Desktop](https://desktop.github.com/download/) is an application that provides a GUI for managing git clones.
 It gives the user a more interactive way of cloning a repo and switching branches.
+This option negates the need for`git clone` and a `git checkout` commands.

-From within the [Python environment](./docs/installation.md#setting-up-env), navigate to the parent directory containing the T3CO repository (run `cd T3CO`) and run one of these three installation options:
+From within the [Python environment](#setting-up-a-python-environment), navigate to the parent directory containing the T3CO repository (run `cd T3CO`) and run one of these three installation options:

 For the default option/extra: